Asilkin1/student-feedback/README.md

 TODO

 ### Features:
-## Anonymouse
+## Anonymity
 Student codes and student-generated responses stored securely in the database.
 ### Easy to use
-We created student response form as simple as possible in order to make sure that everyone can use it.
+We created the student response form as simple as possible in order to make sure that everyone can use it.
 ### Incentive system
-Depends on professor, a reward can be something that will stimulate students to consistently leave a feedback.
+Depends on professor, a reward can be something that will motivate students to consistently leave a feedback.